-World Ozone Day 2019: History, Significance and Key facts
+World Ozone Day 2020: Current Theme, History, Significance and Key facts

-Since 1995, International Ozone Day is observed on 16 September annually.
-This day reminds the signing of the Montreal Protocol on substances that depletes the Ozone Layer.
+World Ozone Day or International Day for the Preservation of the Ozone Layer 2020: It is observed on 16 September annually.
+The day reminds about the signing of the Montreal Protocol on substances that depletes the Ozone Layer.
+On this day people from all over the world are expected to join the Montreal protocol to join the talks and seminars.

 World Ozone Day: History (Montreal Protocol)